-- a) The student will be able to practise on a highly specialised level as a Community Pharmacist in providing a comprehensive pharmaceutical service in the community pharmaceutical environment. - b) The student will be: - capable of providing a specialised community service within the scope of practise of pharmacists. - in the position of a leader in the community pharmacy and functions of the profession; and - (3) able to apply research methodology by: - applying the principles of advanced pharmacy management in practice; - utilising communication skills and adapting to different cultural contexts: - having specialised knowledge of professional aspects pertaining to community pharmacy;
+- a) The student will be able to practise on a highly specialised level as a Community Pharmacist in providing a comprehensive pharmaceutical service in the community pharmaceutical environment. - b) The student will be: - (1) capable of providing a specialised community service within the scope of practise of pharmacists, - (2) in the position of a leader in the community pharmacy and functions of the profession; and - (3) able to apply research methodology by: - applying the principles of advanced pharmacy management in practice; - ii) utilising communication skills and adapting to different cultural contexts; - iii) having specialised knowledge of professional aspects pertaining to community pharmacy; - iv) applying the concepts of advanced pharmacotherapy in practice;

-- applying the concepts of advanced pharmacotherapy in practice; - utilising specialised knowledge of pharmaceutical care; and - management and control of effective medicine distribution systems in a community pharmacy environment.
+- v) utilising specialised knowledge of pharmaceutical care; and - vi) management and control of effective medicine distribution systems in a community pharmacy environment.

-G.1.17.3.3.2 Compilation of the curriculum 2010
+G.1.17.3.3.2 Compilation of the curriculum Community Pharmacy

 Module code Credits

+BMAN312 16

+BSKT221 16

 IOPS311 16

-BSKT221 16

 FMIA613 16

 FMIA614 16

 FPHA611 16

 FPHA612 16

 FPHA613 16

 FPHA621 16

 FPHA622 16

 FPHA623 16

 FPHA624 16

 FPHA626 16

-ONBP224 16

-Total credits for
+Credit total for

 the curriculum 160

-Note: \Compulsory modules
+Note: Compulsory modules

-G.1.17.3.4 Curriculum G616T: Hospital Pharmacy
+G.1.17.3.4 Curriculum G619P: Hospital Pharmacy